 Language Skills are Not Necessary

 You do not need to know the local language to travel internationally.
-I mean, of course knowing French, German, Spanish, or even Zulu will help and probably enhance your experiences in a country.
+Knowing French, German, Spanish, or even Zulu will help and probably enhance your experiences in a country.

 However, do not let that keep you from traveling.
-I travel all around the world, and sadly, cannot speak another language besides English fluently.
+I travel all around the world, and sadly, I cannot fluently speak another language besides English.
 I still get from point A to point B, and we have a great time doing so.

 Travel In the Off-Season